 As with many HR initiatives, communication is key.
-Here are a few pointers to help run a successful rescreening program:
+Here are a few pointers to help run a successful rescreening programme:

-- Have a clear policy for background screening that includes your rescreening program.
+- Have a clear policy for background screening that includes your rescreening programme.
 Ensure all employees are made aware of the policy and have an opportunity to ask any questions they may have.

 - Always make sure your policies comply with local data protection laws and any applicable industry regulations.